jobpassion/flutter_fss/README.md

     }
 ```

-Look into the *examples* folder to see how this all works with more complex widgets.
+Look into the [examples](example/lib)*examples* folder to see how this all works with more complex widgets.

 ## Writing Stylesheets